Articles

 For the third time in the last hour, Jesus roused his sleeping disciples, “Why do you sleep?
 Rise and pray, lest you enter into temptation” (Luke 22:46).
 With their hearts heavy from sorrow, and eyes heavy with sleep, the disciples struggled to make sense of the scene unfolding before them.

-Judas Iscariot, who was one of the twelve, knew the place Jesus liked to go to pray.
+Judas Iscariot, one of the twelve, knew where Jesus liked to pray.
 Under the cover of darkness, he led a small army into the grove of olive trees to arrest him.

 The irony of Judas’ betrayal is thick.